PDF document of the lecture notes (software engineering book) is available here

 Requests for grade review will be considered no later than two weeks after notification of the grade.

-All exams are open book, meaning that the students can have
+All exams and quizzes are open book, meaning that the students can have

 access to the textbook or any other paper-based materials.

-No cell phone, laptops, or other networked devices are allowed at the exams for two reasons:
+No phones, laptops, or other networked devices are allowed during exams for two reasons:

 See also: Policy on Academic Integrity for Undergraduate and Graduate Students.